-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions

 41) Both an NBA basketball player and a fast-food cook are going to graduate school.
 Who has a higher opportunity cost?
 Explain.